glaucopater/json2tsx/README.md

 # json2tsx

-A node module to convert json objects to typescript react components
+A node module to convert json objects into typescript react components

 # Step 1